 How To Become a Registered Agent

-When starting a business, you may incorporate your business in one state, operate in another, and locate in yet a different state.
-So how can your company be all those places at once?
+When starting a business, you may incorporate it in one state, operate it in another, and locate it in a different state.
+So, how can business owners or their companies be in all those places at once?
 With the help of a registered agent.

 What Is a Registered Agent?

-A registered agent is a person or business located in a state representing the company in that state.
+A registered agent is a person or business located in a state representing a company in good standing in that state.
 For example, if a Delaware corporation located in New York were doing business in New Jersey, that company would need a registered agent in each state.

 A registered agent is required when you form a corporation or limited liability company (LLC).
 When filing articles of incorporation for a corporation or articles of organization for an LLC, you include the registered agent's name and address.
 In addition, if you register to do business in another state, you need a registered agent to represent you there.

 The agent is your company contact in that state.
 They provide a physical office address.
-Additionally, they receive mail, lawsuits, and legal and tax information for your company.
+They also receive mail, lawsuits, and legal and tax information for your company.

 Who Can Be a Registered Agent?

-A person, age 18 or older, or a business located in that state, can serve as a registered agent.
-However, they must have a physical office address to receive mail.
-A post office box is not allowed.
+A person over 18 or a business located in that state can serve as a registered agent.
+The person or small business must have a physical office address in the state to receive mail.
+A post office box (P.O. box) is not allowed.

-The registered agent must be present during business hours to act as the company representative.
-You can have an employee service as your registered agent.
+The registered agent must be present during normal business hours to act as the company representative.
+You can have an employee serve as your registered agent.
 Alternatively, you may use your lawyer or accountant as a registered agent.

 If you are forming your own company and reside in that state, you can act as the registered agent.
-It is convenient, and you don't have to pay a fee to a registered agent.
+It is convenient.
+Plus, you don't have to pay a fee to a registered agent.

 However, being your own registered agent may not suit you.
-For example, if you aren't available during regular business hours or aren't willing to accept lawsuits at your place of business.
+For example, you may not be available during regular business hours.
+You also may not be willing to accept lawsuits at your place of business.
+That would mean the sheriff comes to serve you paperwork at work or at home.

 Commercial Registered Agents

-A "commercial registered agent" is a registered agent service company representing hundreds if not thousands of companies.
-These service companies receive and forward mail and annual franchise tax reports on your behalf for a fee.
+A commercial registered agent is a registered agent service company representing hundreds, if not thousands, of companies.
+These professional registered agent service companies receive and forward mail and annual franchise tax reports on your behalf for a fee.

 You can find many registered agent service companies online.
 First, however, consider the pros and cons of using a third party as your registered agent.
 Then, see if a third-party registered agent is best for your business.